numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 However, the issue with this approach is that a newly added DType can change the behaviour of an existing program.
 For example, a new ``int24`` would be the first valid common type for ``int16`` and ``uint16``, demoting the currently defined behavior of ``int32``.
-This API extension could be allowed in the future, while adding it may be more involved, the current proposal for defining casts is fully opaque in this regard and thus extensible.
+Both, the need of a linear type hierarchy and the potential of changing existing behaviour by adding a new DType, are a downside to using a generic rule based on "safe casting".
+However, a more generic common DType could be implemented in the future, since ``__common_dtype__`` can in principle use casting information internally.

 **Example:** ``object`` always chooses ``object`` as the common DType.
 For ``datetime64`` type promotion is defined with no other datatype, but if